MustafaTarek77/Arabic-Fonts-Recognition/README.md

 ## Training

-- Train the SVM classifier using the extracted LPQ features:
+- Train the SVM classifier using the extracted LPQ features after preprocessing the data set:

   ```bash
   python train.py